taruny1997/opinary/README.md

 npm i
 ```

-To convert the typescript code to mative javascript and minify the widget file
+To convert the typescript code to native javascript and minify the widget file
 ```
 npm run build
 ```